 Revolutions in knowledge take time to be generally accepted

 History tells us that we have been here before.
 Revolutions in knowledge take time to be accepted by a wider society.
 In the meantime getting the ideas a fair hearing can be an uphill task.

 Marconi was written off as a lunatic by the then Minister of Posts and Telegraphs when he first introduced his ‘wireless telegraph’ to the Italian government.

 Similarly, Galileo got into a spot of bother with the Inquisition for advocating the outrageous idea that the earth revolved around the Sun.
 At the time most educated people were firmly of the opinion that the earth was the centre of the universe.
 Traditional ‘Geocentrism’ was of course validated by Biblical texts and any way was obviously correct.
 All you have to do is watch the horizon and you will see the Sun rise in the East, traverse the sky and set majestically in the West.
 Our common senses reinforced the theory that the Sun revolved around the earth.
 Eventually science vindicated Galileo and showed up the rest of the established order as being somewhat simple minded, but not before he had spent the rest of his life in house arrest.

-Well, now we have another revolution in thinking, one that once again upturns common sense perceptions that the world around us is purely material.
+Well, now we have another revolution in thinking.
+And it is one that once again upturns common sense .
+This time the premise is that the world around us is not purely material.

-As a technology Super Radiance offers mankind a giant leap forward in social cohesion and progress and, as is usual in these circumstances, people who really ought to know better and who are incidentally paid quite well to look after our interests are avoiding the whole issue.
+As a technology Super Radiance offers mankind a giant leap forward in social cohesion and progress.
+As is usual in these sorts of circumstances, people who really ought to know better and who incidentally are paid quite well to look after our interests are avoiding the whole issue.